cometbft/cometbft/docs/references/architecture/adr-x-intelligent-validator-peering.md

 ## Detailed Design

 The CometBFT config should add some new fields which should be populated by validators:

 1.  `val_peer_count_low`, `val_peer_count_high`, `val_peer_count_target`.
 These are the lower bound, upper bound, and target number of validator peers to maintain, respectively.

-2. `isValidator` - whether the node should join the valp2p network.
+2.  `should_join_valp2p` - whether the node should join the valp2p network.

 First, we modify the handshake that nodes perform when connecting to each other.
 Currently, that handshake exchanges `NodeInfo`.
-We will augment `NodeInfo` to include an `isValidator` field, which is just the `isValidator` value from the config.
-This will be kept for each peer of the node in the peer's `NodeInfo`.
+We will augment `NodeInfo` to include an `isValidator` field, which will be kept for each peer of the node in the peer's `NodeInfo`.
+In order to determine the `isValidator` field, nodes should perform a Diffie-Hellman key exchange on connection, and use this along with state to determine if the peer is a validator. [ There may be some edge cases where nodes gain or lose their validator status after this handshake has been performed. ]

 We will add a new reactor for validator peering, which we will refer to here as valp2p.
 All nodes in the network should run this new reactor.

+This reactor handles the following message types:
+-  `Valp2pRequest` - a message requesting the list of validator addresses.
+-  `Valp2pResponse` - a message containing a list of validator addresses.
+-  `Valp2pAddr` - a message containing a validator address.

 The valp2p reactor overrides the `AddPeer` and `Receive` reactor methods.

 `AddPeer`: this is called by the switch on every reactor when a peer is added.
 For valp2p, this should:
 1. Check if the peer is validator, if it is not, return.
 2. If the peer is validator, record its net address in memory.
-Then, broadcast its net address to all peers.
+Then, broadcast its net address to all peers with a `Valp2pAddr` message.

 `Receive`: this processes the messages received by this reactor.
+For `Valp2pAddr`:
-3. Parse and validate the message.
+1. Parse and validate the message.
 The message should contain a valid net address.
-4. If the current node is a full node, broadcast the message to all peers.
-5. If the current node is a validator, record the net address in memory, then broadcast the message to all peers.
+2. Record the net address in memory, then broadcast the message to all peers.

+For `Valp2pRequest`:
+1. Send the source peer a `ValP2pResponse` containing all of the validator addresses recorded in memory.

+For `Valp2pResponse`:
+1. Record the addresses in memory.

+[ We should not in general blindly trust the addresses sent to us by other validators.
+When dialing a peer from this address book, we should only keep the connection if the peer succeeds in proving itself as a validator.
+We may need to update the switch with a new `DialValidator` function or something similar. ]

-Additionally, when this reactor starts, it should start a goroutine that periodically:
+Additionally, when this reactor starts on a validator node, it should start a goroutine that periodically:

 1. Checks the number of validator peers we are currently connected to.
 2. If the number < `val_peer_count_low`, start dialing random validator addresses that we know about until we reach `val_peer_count_target`.
+If we do not have enough addresses, send `Valp2pRequests` to random peers until we have a sufficiently large validator address book.
 3. If the number > `val_peer_count_high`, drop some random validators until we reach `val_peer_count_target`.

 [ The exact logic of this goroutine may need to be tweaked, it may interfere with persistent peers, maxnuminboundpeers, and maxnumoutboundpeers. ]